jgonzalezfer/jgonzalez/content/projects/AlgoliaWordPressMediumPost.md

 showInProjects: true
 ---

-Building a custom multisite compatible WordPress plugin to build global search with Algolia
+Building a custom multisite compatible WordPress plugin to build global search with Algolias